 The Forming Worlds group is part of the Kapteyn Astronomical Institute of the University of Groningen in the Netherlands.
-Starting in fall of 2022, we are working to build a multidisciplinary and diverse research team.
-If you are interested in joining us please reach out.
+We are working to build a multidisciplinary and diverse research team.
+If you are interested in joining our group or doing an undergraduate research project, please get in touch.

 Code of Conduct